Skip to main content

 Instructional delivery format:

-This self-study course explores the history of psychology and major schools of thought.
+This self-study exam explores the history of psychology and major schools of thought.
 From the Greek philosophers to the contributions of modern schools of thought such as evolutionary psychology, students explore important theoretical and methodological movements in psychology such as structuralism, functionalism, applied psychology, behaviorism, and psychoanalysis.
 Students evaluate the relative merits of each of psychology's approaches and deepen their knowledge of game-changing studies in the field.
-The unit objectives are aligned with the American Psychological Association's Guidelines for the Undergraduate Major, version 2.0, August, 2013.
+The unit objectives are aligned with the American Psychological Association's Guidelines for the Undergraduate Major (Version 2.0, August, 2013).

-In the upper division baccalaureate degree category, 3 semester hours in Psychology, Social Science, General Science, or Teacher Education (12/14).
+In the upper division baccalaureate degree category, 3 semester hours in Psychology, Social Science, General Science, or Teacher Education (12/14) (1/20 revalidation).